The Buzzzzzzz……That moment when your heart races, your eyes light up and the secret glee, that you, or your team, have won?

 A regular adrenaline rush is probably part of a healthy human life.
 We seek it don’t we?

 But how do you get that buzz when you are old, no longer in the thrust of life?

-Walking down a side street awhile ago,amazed to see it filling up with coaches.
-From them poured streams of old ladies, hundreds of them!
+Walking down a side street Some years ago,I was amazed to see it filling up with coaches.
+From them poured streams of old ladies!
 Sticks, wheelchairs, walking frames all in there, jostling and chuckling, but intent on getting to the big open door, a Bingo Club.

 It was one of those moments.
-At work as a Physio I saw hundreds of old ladies, sad, low, depressed.
+At work as a Physio I was seeing hundreds of old ladies, sad, low, depressed.
 But these!
 These were happy excited people with anticipatory grins on their faces.